RTibo/OpenFOAM-New-Interpolation-Scheme-U/README.md

 The code compile successfully, but when it use during a simulation the results are not affected by the scheme.

 It seem that the interpolation scheme don't work properly and I can't find where the issue is.

+The version of OpenFOAM used is OF v2012.